Close-Order Drill

 Why Drill?

 1. Bearing and Leadership/Followership.
-It's very important that, as future Naval or Marine Officers, we be able to give and receive orders clearly and professionally (whether as OOD of a ship or commander of a platoon, one's orders must be given with a good "command voice"); close-order drill is a great way to practice this.
+Navy and Marine Corps leaders must be able to give and receive orders clearly and professionally; whether as OOD of a ship or commander of a platoon, one's orders must be given with a good "command voice."
+Close-order drill is a great way to practice this.

 2. Knowledge.
-Any member of the military is expected to know the basics of close-order drill; as officers (especially in the Marine Corps) we will be expected to be able to lead and perform basic drill movements as part of our profession.
+In the Navy or Marine Corps, you must know the basics of close-order drill: military personnel (especially in the Marine Corps) are expected to be able to lead and perform basic drill movements as part of their profession.
+(Even parts of the Navy which don't typically do drill occasionally have ceremonies requiring it, like Changes of Command.)

 3. Fun.
-Fun drill?
-Is this an oxymoron?
-Well, there is a certain je ne sais quoi about drill when you get it just right, a really cool feeling, when the musical rhythm jibes exactly with you and your shipmates' precision movements.
+Is "fun drill" an oxymoron?
+Well, it can be fun when you get it just right, a cool feeling when the musical rhythm jibes exactly with everyone's precision movements.
 It's even more fun when you call cadences.
+Think of it as a game.

 Tips, Tricks, and Techniques